Wash your hands often with soap and water for at least 15 seconds. If soap and water are not available, use an alcohol-based hand sanitizer

 You can go outside.
 It’s healthy.
 You can still take a walk, play with your dog outside, or kick a ball with members of your household who are already close contacts.

 When outside, maintain a two-metre distance.
 Avoid crowds and maintain a distance of two metres (six feet) from those around you.
-Make an effort to step-aside, or pass others quickly and courteously on sidewalks.
+Make an effort to step-aside, mask up, or pass others quickly and courteously on sidewalks.

 Need Financial Support?

 We have compiled a list of financial resources and support services offered by all three levels of government.
 You can access it here.

 If you would like to find ways to help out in your community, we are compiling a list of volunteers, which we will then share with the organizations in the city looking for help.
 You can sign up here.